iynere/vJayS/README.md

 # vJayS

-vJayS is a web performance app for video DJs, with live video effects and audience interactivity
+vJayS is a web performance app for video artists and DJs, with live video effects and audience interactivity

 ![screenshot](https://68.media.tumblr.com/f9724048ae3503836df83a0bac82a1be/tumblr_onn8otjARF1w86khxo1_1280.png)